alex1115alex/CraigslistBot/README.md

 # CraigslistBot #

 This script was made to automate an affiliate marketing method I found.
-It takes in a list of Amazon links, and posts copies of Amazon product pages to Craigslist.
+It takes in a list of listings, and posts them to Craigslist.
+Alternatively, you can use a list of Amazon links, and the script can post copies of those Amazon product pages to Craigslist.

 ### How to use ###